zooba/python-api-pep/PEP.md

 **API layers**: A way of dividing an API into subsets to specify interdependencies and coupling.
 Applications that embed CPython, and the CPython implementation itself, care about layers.
 Applications choose to adopt or implement a particular layer, which requires that all "lower" API layers must be made available, either by inclusion or implementation (imagine a building with foundations, where each layer of the building is only feasible because of the layers below it).
 Layers are orthogonal to rings.

 **API member**: One element of an API, such as a function, a class, or an accesible data value.
 Every user of an API will use it by accessing individual members.
 API members should belong to exactly one API ring and exactly one API layer.
+While each API member has its own contract, it is not a synonym because contracts may be implied for a range of APIs (for example, "an unusable type results in TypeError" does not have to be specified separately for each API member, though it is implicitly a contract of most APIs).

 # Quick Overview

 For context as you continue reading, these are the API **rings** provided by CPython (from outermost to innermost):

-* Python ring (equivalent of the Python language)
+* Python ring (supported by all Python-compatible runtimes)
-* CPython ring (CPython-specific APIs)
+* CPython ring (CPython-specific API contracts)
 * Internal ring (intended for internal use only)

 These are the API **layers** provided by CPython (from higher layer to lowest layer):

-* Optional stdlib layer (dependencies that must be explicitly required)
+* Optional stdlib layers (dependencies that must be explicitly required)
 * Required stdlib layer (dependencies that can be assumed)
-* Platform interaction layer (ability to interact with the platform and user)
+* Platform interaction layer (dependencies that interact with the platform and user)
 * Core layer ("pure" mode with no dependency on target runtime)
 * Platform adaption layer (isolates core layer from the target runtime)